Outline of Research and Education

 Gefitinib (Iressa) is a molecular target agent for lung cancer to inhibit tyrosine kinase activity of EGFR.
 It is effective only for lung cancer with activating EGFR mutations, and patients are selected through a genetic test.
 Gefitinib is a good example of “personalized medicine” (Fig.2), a new concept of medicine, i.e., choosing therapy based on genetic information of each patient.
 An important concern in clinical practice is that tumor samples are often difficult to obtain by biopsy.
 In particular, biopsy for advanced or resistant cases and repeated sampling is extremely difficult.

 We developed a noninvasive detection system for EGFR mutation in ctDNA based on NGS (Kukita et al., 2013).
 The mutations are sought in more than 100,000 reads of the EGFR fragments.
 We conducted a multi-institute prospective study to evaluate the performance of the detection system, and demonstrated that the system was sufficient for practical use (Uchida et al., 2015).
-This study was done in collaboration with the Department of Thoracic Oncology, Osaka Medical Center for Cancer and Cardiovascular Diseases.
+This study was done in collaboration with the Department of Thoracic Oncology, Osaka International Cancer Institute.